Will students still have access to a PC?

 Students will be able to seek help from documents on the intranet, house group teachers or IT support staff.

 Teenagers today cope very well with new technology.
-It is probable that they wont expect you to know how to do things on the iPad unless you are already familiar with them.
+It is probable that they wont expect you to know how to do things on the iPad or laptop unless you are already familiar with them.
 Additionally they often have a good network of help amongst their peers.

 What if I have any further questions?